yduf/yduf.github.io/_posts/2020-12-07-typescript.md

 ---
 > TypeScript is an open-source language which builds on JavaScript, one of the world’s most used tools, by adding static type definitions. - [Home](https://www.typescriptlang.org/) / [online](https://www.typescriptlang.org/play)

+### see also
+- [Deno](https://deno.com/) - Next-generation JavaScript Runtime / Native support for TypeScript and JSX

 ## [Handbook](https://www.typescriptlang.org/docs/handbook/intro.html)

 ### [Classes](https://www.typescriptlang.org/docs/handbook/classes.html)